actnf10w/AndroidKitKatUTM/README.md

 You are highly recommended to install the [ISRG Root X1 certificare from Lets Encrypt](https://letsencrypt.org/certificates/) which fix connection issues only.
 >[!NOTE]
 >If you want to download files, the most reliable way is to download it on your iPhone and transfer it into the VM with a local file hoster app over wifi.

+4, Broken Gallery app

+The Gallery app is broken and will crash, you should install an alternative if you want to manage images and videos in the VM.

+This also prevents you from changing the default wallpaper, because it has to use the Gallery app to preview the image.
+But you can use these commands in the Terminal app instead.
+Please change the file path, file name and extention in the command:D

+Setting alternative wallpaper:
+`su
+cp /sdcard/Download/my_wallpaper.jpg /data/system/users/0/wallpaper
+rm -f /data/system/users/0/wallpaper_info.xml
+chown 1000:1000 /data/system/users/0/wallpaper
+chmod 600 /data/system/users/0/wallpaper
+killall com.android.systemui`